 The liability immunity granted by the Declaration is intended to incentivize companies to quickly develop and test new products while protecting them from threats of future liability that may arise from such early actions.

-However, not all medical countermeasures qualify as a Covered Countermeasure.
-Notably, several N-95 respirators may not qualify as Covered Countermeasures under the Declaration, because they are not FDA-approved but instead regulated by the National Institute for Occupational Safety and Health.
-N-95 respirator masks are personal protective equipment used to protect against airborne particles and liquid contamination.
+In the past, several N-95 respirators did not qualify as Covered Countermeasures under the Declaration, because they are not FDA-approved but instead regulated by the National Institute for Occupational Safety and Health.9 N-95 respirator masks are personal protective equipment used to protect against airborne particles and liquid contamination.
 The Coronavirus Aid, Relief, and Economic Security (CARES) Act has modified the PREP Act such that N-95 respirators are afforded with legal immunity if approved by the National Institute for Occupational Safety and Health (NIOSH).10

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.